GregoireLorea/carpe-calendar/ReadMe.md

 ## TODO

 * add week number according to uclouvain week system
 * subcategory
 * export to ics
 * better visualization of event and add event page
 * export week as image (png, jpg) from psd template
+* internalization
+* auto translate of title with deepl?